2019 Federal Priorities

-The CWDA Board of Directors adopted the following 2017 priorities at their annual directors workshop in December.
+The CWDA Board of Directors adopted the following 2019 priorities at its annual directors workshop in December.

 Affordable Care Act